Service Delivery Policy

 Service Cancellation and Refusal

-The Organisation respects and acknowledges that there are times where services may need to be cancelled and direct participants and families to the St Giles’ Cancellation Policy.
+We respect and acknowledges that there are times where services may need to be cancelled and direct clients and families to the St Giles’ Cancellation Policy.

-Participants have the right to refuse services offered.
-Where this is the case, we require the participant to notify us if services are to be refused and provide reasoning.
-Refusal of a service will in no way preclude the participant from using services at a later date.
+Clients have the right to refuse services offered.
+Where this is the case, we require the client to notify us if services are to be refused and provide reasoning.
+Refusal of a service will in no way preclude the client from using services at a later date.

-The Organisation reserves the right to refuse on-going services and must provide reasoning to the participant and all involved stakeholders, within a 24 hour period.
+St Giles reserves the right to refuse on-going services and must provide reasoning to the client and all involved stakeholders, within a 24 hour period.

 Emergency withdrawal of services may occur if there is;

-• substantial risk to the participant’s safety and well-being due to the inability of St Giles to meet the participants needs;
+• substantial risk to the client’s safety and well-being due to the inability of St Giles to meet the clients needs;

 • substantial risk of or an occurrence of serious harm to self and/or others or damage to property; and/or